 Association health plans are a type of health insurance that’s offered by, and tailored for, like-minded people.

 For instance, if you work in a restaurant, you might want a group of restaurants to create a food industry association health plan.
-Their plan could make it easy for you to take care of burns and slips.
+Their plan could make it particularly easy for you to take care of burns and slips.